rodolfoperatello/CV/README.md

 sum of all withdrawal requests made by employees of a given employer.
 To ensure security and reliability in confidential information the files are encrypted with a PGP key.
-Provide APIs to a tooling portal so the invoices and the deduction file can be managed internally and externally by employers and operation teams.
+Provide APIs to a tooling portal so the invoices and the deduction file can be managed internally and externally by employers and operation teams.</p>

 Tech Stack: